akhilreghu/akhilreghu/README.md

 # 👋 Hey there!
-I'm Akhil Reghu
+I'm Akhil Valluparambil

 Welcome to my GitHub profile!
 I'm passionate about building cool projects and exploring new technologies.
 Here, you'll find some of my repositories, both public and private.